 The charts to determine this are published by the South West Cruising club and printed every year in Reed’s Almanac, the yearly sailing almanac, so I can’t really post them here.
 PM me if you want them and i’ll send them on, though they are a bit complicated apparently first time you see them.

-All of which serves to demonstrate that adhering, as so many swimmers do, to a theoretical tide idea should be tempered with acknowledging that it’s necessarily the truth.
+All of which serves to demonstrate that adhering, as so many swimmers do, to a theoretical tide idea should be tempered with acknowledging that it’s not necessarily accurate.

 For good tide knowledge, sailors and kayakers are the best.
 Like us they are at the mercy of tides, but are further out so their knowledge is often more extensive and their literature is far more developed.